 Toasting gives garlic a deep, rich, yet delicate flavor.
 Raw garlic is crunchy, pungent, and fiery.
 However once roasted, it transforms magically into a golden soft buttery spread.
-Roasted garlic is delicious on meats, veggies, breads, and tastes divine in my Virus-Busting Garlic Soup!
+Roasted garlic is delicious on meats, veggies, breads, and it tastes divine in my Virus-Busting Garlic Soup!
 Roasting garlic is super-easy, and you don’t need aluminum foil.
 BTW my kitchen is 100% aluminum free.

-Warning: Roasting garlic will fill your entire home with indescribably tantalizing and irresistible aromas that may uplift your mental state to joy and pleasure!
+Warning: Roasting garlic will fill your entire home with indescribably tantalizing and irresistible aromas that may uplift your mental state to pure joy and happiness!
 Garlic’s healing powers have been known for millenniums, at least since biblical times.
 Its superfood health benefits lie in potent anti-cancer compounds, immune-strengthening molecules, and disease-preventing antioxidants.

 Skip the Aluminum Foil